-As major players in the ERP space know, SAP has made it clear that they plan to cut off support for ECC (as well as 3rd-party databases) by 2025.
+As major players in the ERP space know, SAP has made it clear that they plan to cut off support for ECC, as well as 3rd-party databases, by 2025.
+(NOTE: SAP has updated this to 2027, although customers can pay for support through 2030).
 This news—not to mention a host of benefits offered by S/4HANA—has prompted companies to take a long hard look at whether they plan to migrate to the solution, the issues they may face during such a move, and how to make their migration successful.
 A recent report by Saas-provider LeanIX and PwC, “State of SAP S/4HANA Transformation,” illustrates some S/4HANA migration challenges companies in this position need to keep in mind as well as possible solutions.
 Let’s dig a little deeper into the issue together.

 Do You Really Need to Migrate Now?
 (Or at All?)